Porteous Riots: Legacy

 The final resting place of John Porteous in Greyfriars Kirkyard had for more than two hundred years been marked by a small square stone engraved with the single letter "P" and the date 1736.
 More recently, this has been replaced with a headstone of Craigleith stone, bearing the inscription "John Porteous, a captain of the City Guard of Edinburgh, murdered September 7, 1736.
 All Passion Spent, 1973."

 The spot where Porteous died in the Grassmarket is today marked by a memorial plate.
 The site of the notorious Tolbooth prison is marked by paving stones arranged in the form of a heart, known as the Heart of Midlothian.
 Even today, passers-by will spit on the spot, a tradition originally intended to demonstrate their contempt for the hated Tolbooth.

-The events surrounding the Porteous Riots form part of the early chapters of the novel The Heart of Midlothian by Sir Walter Scott (1818), where they are depicted in graphic detail.
+A fictionalised account of the lynching forms part of the early chapters of the novel The Heart of Mid-Lothian by Sir Walter Scott (1818).